josh-works/intermediaterubycom/index.md

 title: Home
 ---

-## Learn Intermediate Ruby, make more :moneybag: :moneybag: :moneybag:
+## Learn Intermediate Ruby, make more 💰💰💰

 We all got into software development for different reasons.
 I suspect, though, that there are commonalities among us: